Last Updated: July 2, 2024

 United States of America

-Bernie Madoff was a disgraced American businessman, former stockbroker, investment advisor and financier who had a net worth of -$17 billion at the time of his death.
-He was the former non-executive chairman of the NASDAQ stock market and the admitted operator of a Ponzi scheme that is considered the largest financial fraud in U.S. history.
-At the time of his death he was serving a 150-year prison term in federal prison for his offenses related to his Ponzi scheme.
-Bernie Madoff died in prison on April 14, 2021 at the age of 82.
+Bernie Madoff was a disgraced American businessman, former stockbroker, investment advisor, and financier who had a net worth of -$17 billion at the time of his death.
+Bernie Madoff was the former non-executive chairman of the NASDAQ stock market and the admitted operator of a Ponzi scheme that is considered the largest financial fraud in U.S. history.
+At the time of his death, he was serving a 150-year prison term in federal prison for his offenses related to his Ponzi scheme.
+Bernie Madoff died in prison on April 14, 2021, at the age of 82.

 Madoff's scheme wiped out the fortunes of thousands of investors and charities.
-Some notable celebrities including Kevin Bacon and Steven Spielberg were caught up partially in the fraud.
-At the time of his arrest, Madoff clients thought they collectively controlled $65 billion.
+Some notable celebrities, including Kevin Bacon and Steven Spielberg, were caught up partially in the fraud.
+At the time of his arrest, Madoff's clients thought they collectively controlled $65 billion.
 The statements they received were fake.
 More than 15,000 claims were filed against Madoff.

 Early Life

-Bernard Lawrence Madoff was born in Queens, New York City, on April 29, 1938.
+Bernard Lawrence Madoff was born on April 29, 1938, in Queens, New York City.
 His father, Ralph Madoff, worked as a plumber and stockbroker, and his mother, Sylvia Muntner, was a homemaker.
-His family is Jewish, and his grandparents had immigrated to the United States from Poland, Romania, and Austria.
-He has two siblings, Sondra Weiner and Peter Madoff.
-He graduated from Far Rockaway High School in 1956, and then went on to attend the University of Alabama.
+His family is Jewish, and his grandparents immigrated to the United States from Poland, Romania, and Austria.
+Bernie had two siblings, Sondra Weiner and Peter Madoff.
+He graduated from Far Rockaway High School in 1956 and then went on to attend the University of Alabama.
 At Alabama, he joined the Tau Chapter of the Sigma Alpha Mu fraternity, however he only remained there for a year before transferring to Hofstra University in Hempstead, New York.
 He graduated from Hofstra University with a Bachelor of Arts in political science in 1960.
-He was briefly a law student at Brooklyn Law School, but left to found his own company Bernard L. Madoff Investment Securities LLC on Wall Street.
+He was briefly a law student at Brooklyn Law School but left to found his own company, Bernard L. Madoff Investment Securities LLC, on Wall Street.

 Early Career